 (as amended), water voles and their resting places are fully

-capture, injure or kill them or to damage, destroy or obstruct
+injure or kill them or to damage, destroy or obstruct their

-their breeding or resting places.
-It will continue to be an offence
+breeding or resting places.
+It will continue to be an offence to

-presence on virtually all of the watercourses throughout the
+virtually all of the watercourses throughout the county.
+Otters and

-county.
-Otters and their habitats are fully protected under both UK
+their habitats are fully protected under both UK and European

-and European legislation.
-There are designated areas of protection,
+legislation.
+There are designated areas of protection, but even

-protected.
-The otter is a Priority Species under the UK
+The otter is a Priority Species under the UK Biodiversity Action

 The hazel dormouse has been recorded on two sites in